de4a-eu/toop-connector-ng/README.md

 Status of `2.0.0-rc1`
 * Integrated the standalone version `tc-jetty` into this repository
+* Fixed the XSD validation for error responses in the context of Schematron validation

 2020-06-01: release of `2.0.0-beta5`
 * Improved the validation API to create no more false positives